anmolkys/TinyDevin/README.md

 # Tiny Devin

-TinyDevin is an Intern Software Engineer that takes your task as input ,analyses it , searches Internet for research and builds code on the basis of research.
+- TinyDevin is an Intern Software Engineer that takes your task as input ,analyses it , searches Internet for research and builds code on the basis of research.
+- It can also run your local models using ollama